NixOS/nixpkgs/maintainers/README.md

 ### How to lose maintainer status

-Maintainers that have become inactive on a given package can be removed.
+Maintainers who have become inactive on a given package can be removed.
 This helps us keep an accurate view of what parts of nixpkgs are well maintained or not.